 To prevent cavities and maintain good oral health, your diet -- what you eat and how often you eat -- are important factors.
 Changes in your mouth start the minute you eat certain foods.
-Bacteria in the mouth convert sugars from the foods you eat to acids, and it's the acids that begin to attack the enamel on teeth, starting the decay process.
+Bacteria in the mouth convert sugars and carbohydrates from the foods you eat to acids, and it's the acids that begin to attack the enamel on teeth, starting the decay process.
 Too many carbohydrates from sugars (like cake, cookies and candies) and savory foods and starches (like pretzels and potato chips) can cause tooth decay.
 The more often you eat and snack, the more frequently you are exposing your teeth to the cycle of decay.
 Time between meals allows saliva to wash away food particles that bacteria would otherwise feast on.
 Frequent snacking, without brushing immediately afterward, gives bacteria constant fuel.
 Try to limit snacks as much as possible -- no more than one or two a day.
 Brush teeth after each snack, if possible.

 Mouth-Healthy Foods and Drinks

 The best food choices for the health of your mouth include cheeses (especially aged cheeses like cheddar, Monterey Jack, and Swiss), chicken or other meats, nuts, and milk.
 These foods are thought to protect tooth enamel by providing the calcium and phosphorus needed to remineralize teeth (a natural process by which minerals are redeposited in tooth enamel after being removed by acids).
 If you’re lactose intolerant and can’t eat or drink milk products, green vegetables such as broccoli and spinach are high in calcium, too.

 Other food choices include firm/crunchy fruits (for example, apples and pears) and vegetables.
 These foods have a high water content, which dilutes the effects of the sugars they contain, and stimulate the flow of saliva (which helps protect against decay by washing away food particles and buffering acid).
 Acidic foods, such as citrus fruits, tomatoes, and lemons, should be eaten as part of a larger meal to minimize the acid from them.